The Children (1980 film): Critical response

 Upon its theatrical release in 1980 The Children received generally negative reviews.
 The Los Angeles Times called it a "despicable movie" that "reeks of a nasty, ill-defined dislike of humankind."
 The Orlando Sentinel deemed the actors "the ugliest bunch of folks we've seen assembled on any screen at any one time."
 The Pittsburgh Post-Gazette criticized the writing, directing, acting and special effects; the latter slammed for burned bodies looking "exactly like a leftover pepperoni pizza, complete with black olives and anchovies."
+Stan Franklin of The Florida Times-Union panned the film as a "small, tacky horror picture."

+Kenneth Shorey of The Birmingham News found the film's screenplay illogical, but did favorably observe that the film's "small-town setting and furnishings [are] divertingly evocative...
+One might almost wish Kalmanowicz had used the locale to make a film of more enduring merit, except that his skills as a director are dramatically nonexistent."

 Horror film review website Terror Trap awarded the film one and a half out of four stars.
 Although they called Manfredini's score for the film "somewhat effective", they criticized the film's direction, cast, and low production values.
 Jonathan Stryker from HorrorNews.net gave the film a slightly positive review, calling it "a predictable, by-the-numbers but somewhat entertaining yarn".